my journey with nose cancer

 What's next?
 My oncologist says there is no need for chemotherapy treatment but he will need to monitor me closely.
 The 1st 5-years are crucial for cancer survivors.
 I'm now in the half-way mark.
 According to my surgeon, 20%-30% of patients with metastatic NPC to the lung will not suffer a relapse.
 Past statistics showed that 70%-80% of patients might suffer a relapse.
 Statistic is only a number.
 Whichever side of the statistics I'm on, I know that God is on my side.
 And God is all I need.

-"Be at rest once more, O my soul,
+"Be at rest once more, O my soul,thanks for being a part of my life these 2-over years,

 for the Lord has been good to you."